 It is the policy of Minnesota State University Moorhead that graduate credit will not be granted for work and other nonacademic experiences.

 Grades given in graduate courses include A, B, C, D, F and P (Satisfactory) and AU.
 In a continuing research course, a student may be given a grade of IP until the course is completed.
 W signifies withdrawal without penalty from the course.
 Only those credits which were completed with a grade of A, B, C, or P may be applied toward a Master’s or Specialist degree.
 Graduate programs may designate core courses which must be completed with a grade of A or B in order to count toward the degree.

 The grade point average (GPA) is computed by dividing the number of grade points earned in a given course or courses by the number of credits attempted.
 The GPA is based on MSUM grades only.
 Transfer credits are not used in computing the GPA.

 Credits with grades of "P", "I", "IP", "AU", or "W" are not included in computing the GPA.
 Credits with grades of "F" are included in computing the GPA.

 Candidates for graduate degrees must be enrolled for graduate academic credit at the time they sit for the final oral examination.
 In addition, some graduate programs have a Continuous Enrollment policy.
-Students should view the program description pages in the bulletin for specifics.
-Unless dictated differently by a program, students may during the semester of the oral exam AND/OR for any semester in which the student must meet a program's Continuous Enrollment policy in one of four ways:
+Students should view the program description pages in the bulletin for specific requirements.
+Unless dictated differently by a program, students may fulfill this requirement in one of four ways:

 Continuous registration is required by the programs listed below: